 There's a Lysol ad that starts out with a woman taking her daughter into such a restroom, making the point that your own toilet might be just as full of germs.
 Mocked in one of Current's Target Women segments:

 Sarah Haskins: Why are you taking your kid to the bathroom in Grand Central Station in 1972?!?

-In an early episode of the Marvel series Excalibur, Kitty Pryde needs to answer a call of nature while being carried by Meggan across the Atlantic.
+In an early issue of 'Excalibur'', Kitty Pryde needs to answer a call of nature while being carried by Meggan across the Atlantic.
 They spot a freighter and land on it so she can go to the restroom, but the place is disgustingly filthy.

 In Like A Velvet Glove Cast In Iron there is one of these located in a porno theatre.
 Inside a special cubicle is a Hindu wise-man who starts the main character on his quest to find his wife.
 Uh... and some other stuff.

 A writer trying to track down John Constantine for an article ends up beaten and face down in a disgusting pub bathroom.
 And it's implied it wasn't even John's fault; that much bad luck just descends on everyone around him.

 In the The Lord of the RingsFan FicDon't Panic, the Prancing Pony restroom is one of these.
 Obligatory comparison to the bathroom from Trainspotting ensues.

 There is a crossover fanfic in assembly at Fan Fic.net, where the slightly maladjusted Doctor Sheldon Cooper and friends from The Big Bang Theory are inevitably going to end up in the city of Ankh-Morpork on the Discworld.
 Lavatory technology on the Discworld lags some 200 years behind modern California.
 A hole in the ground and a septic tank are considered posh.
 And Sheldon Cooper is...
 Sheldon Cooper.